Alfresco/gytheio/README.md

 * `alfresco-messaging-repo-amp`

-Defines and configures the repository pieces needed for Camel routing and a messaging content transformer for video.
+Defines and configures the repository pieces needed for Camel routing, a messaging content transformer for video, and a messaging hash service for computing hash values.

 ActiveMQ Broker
 ---------------